-Because of our longstanding EB-5 experience, we are familiar with many of the Regional Centers with extended track records.
+Because of our longstanding EB-5 experience dating back to the 1990s, we are familiar with many of the Regional Centers with extended track records.
 We are lawyers and thus do not seek to “promote” one Center over another.
 We know the advantages and disadvantages of many of the Regional Centers, provide objective immigration-related information, and recommend that investors visit the US and meet with the managers of the Centers before making a decision.
 We recommend that investors work together with independent financial advisors who can provide due diligence and assessments of the viability of the project.

 What exit strategy is usually offered for my investment?